Star Singer: 2023-2024

 Star Singer Season 9 premiered on 15 and 16 July 2023 and aired on Asianet every weekend.
 Judged by K. S. Chithra, Sithara, and Vidhu Prathap, and hosted by RJ Varsha, the contestants were initially split into two teams – Convent Music School and Gurukulam Sangeetha Vidyalayam.
 Though the finale was planned for February 2024, the show was extended after a break following Bigg Boss Malayalam Season 6.
 The planned finale was held as a 'Summer Festival' (aired on 11 and 17 February 2024), with the Rs 5 lakh prize money shared among the top 10 contestants.

 The show was relaunched with a mega event on June 23, 2024, introducing two new wild card contestants alongside the existing top 10.
 The grand finale was held on October 20, 2024, at Adlux Convention Centre, Angamaly.
 Aravind Dileep Nair emerged as the winner, receiving a prize of ₹50 lakhs sponsored by Confident Group.

-2025
+2025-2026

 Season 10 was announced during the Season 9 finale, making Star Singer the first Malayalam reality show to reach 10 seasons.
 Auditions concluded in Kochi on 2 February 2025, and the show launched on 29–30 March.
-From 35 mega audition participants, 18 were selected for the main stage, with 5 more joining as wild card entrants.
-As of July 2025, the show is on a temporary break for Bigg Boss Malayalam Season 7, with a special Monsoon Festival episode featuring Mohanlal and Usha Uthup aired on 27 July 2025.
+From 35 mega audition participants, 18 were selected for the main stage, with 4 more joining as wild card entrants later.
+From July 2025, the show was on a temporary break for Bigg Boss Malayalam Season 7, with a special Monsoon Festival episode featuring Mohanlal and Usha Uthup aired on 27 July 2025.
+The show relaunched after break with an event with special guests Urvashi and Nikhila Vimal aired on 23 November 2025.
+This season was hosted by Varsha Ramesh and Midhun Ramesh.The grand finale was aired on 30 August 2026 with Shivapriya Suresh emerging as winner, winning Rs 50 Lakh Cash Prize sponsored by Varma Homes.